TimofeyLednev/Minecraft-PE-0.6.1-iOS-3.1/README.md

 - Project migrated from iOS 6.0 SDK + Xcode 4.5 or 4.6 to Xcode 4.1 + iOS 4.3 SDK
 - OpenGL ES 2.0 has been completely replaced by OpenGL ES 1.1
 - Game settings are working (almost)
 - Objective-C code has been migrated to be compatible with iPhone OS 3.1, although on iPhone OS 3.1 the game freezes on a black screen.
-Tested on iPhone 3GS with iOS 4.2.1, should work on iOS 4.0 since glDiscardFramebufferEXT was introduced in iOS 4.0.
+Tested on iPhone 3GS with iOS 4.2.1 everything works fine, should work on iOS 4.0 since glDiscardFramebufferEXT was introduced in iOS 4.0.
 - Fixed building using VS2022 for quick testing of new changes

 # Building